What is Industry 4.0

-By using digital twin technology, they can do virtual tests instantly before real-world testing, shaving weeks, or even months from the process.
-Using data from these tests, engineers can make changes immediately and test the product again, getting near-instantaneous results from design changes.
+Using digital twin technology, engineers can do virtual tests instantly before real-world testing, shaving weeks or even months from the process.
+Then, using data from these tests, engineers can make changes immediately and test the product again, getting near-instantaneous results from design changes.

 One executive from a fortune 100 manufacturer said that digital twin virtual testing for design cut their time to market for new product SKUs from three to 6 months to less than six weeks.
-Digital twins have helped them address new consumer demands within weeks instead of months or even years.
+In addition, digital twins have helped them address new consumer demands within weeks instead of months or years.

 It also helps engineers test design changes from customer feedback, address design flaws, and release a final manufacturing revision within weeks.
 They can address customer concerns and fix faulty products much faster using digital twin technology.
-Digital twins enable actionable customer service, which increases customer retention, reduces recalls, and makes for much happier customers.
+Digital twins enable actionable customer service, increasing customer retention, reducing recalls, and making for much happier customers.